Unveiling the Magic: Discovering Hidden Mickeys at Epcot

 Mexico Pavilion

-A very difficult-to-spot Hidden Mickey can be found inside of the Mexico Pavilion in the very rear where a beautiful jungle landscape is painted complete with an ancient pyramid and a volcano in the distance.
-Every few minutes, the volcano emits a puff of smoke that briefly forms a Hidden Mickey which is difficult to spot as it is fleeting and also is usually viewed from a distance unless Guests are seated at the San Angel Inn Restaurante.
+A very elusive Hidden Mickey can be found in the Mexico Pavilion, particularly in the rear area.
+The volcano in the background emits a puff of smoke that briefly forms a Hidden Mickey.
+This one is tough to spot, as it’s fleeting and usually viewed from a distance.

 Frozen Ever After